SaifSaidi/Blazor.Image/README.md

 By utilizing these parameters, you can effectively manage and optimize images within your Blazor applications using the `<Image>` component.

-## 📑 License
+##  License
-BlazorImage is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details